 - The status of the remaining cancer-free area of the liver

-This is the removal of the tumor (usually with some surrounding healthy tissue) during an operation.
-It is used particularly in patients with a small tumor (<5 cm) solely in the liver.
+The surgical treatment for liver cancer will typically involve the removal of the tumor as well as some surrounding healthy tissue.
+This treatment option is used particularly in patients with a tumor that is smaller than 5 centimeters (cm) and is solely present in the liver.

-Two types of surgery are used to treat hepatocellular carcinoma (HCC):
+Two types of surgery are used to treat hepatocellular carcinoma (HCC), of which include hepatectomy or a liver transplant.

 Patients must fulfil very specific criteria in terms of tumor size and number to qualify for this.
 Due to the limited number of donor livers available transplantation is not always possible.